AdamAufdi/AdamAufdi.github.io/_projects/1_project.md

 ## Project Overview

-This project is a modular **Software Defined Vehicle (SDV)** developed for Komatsu’s Automation Center of Excellence (ACoE) as part of the *Tanki III DUPLO Project*.
+This project is a modular **Software Defined Vehicle (SDV)** developed for Komatsu’s Automation R&D department as part of the *"Tanki III DUPLO Project"*.
 The goal was to create a **reconfigurable, sensor-rich testbed** that could support a wide range of automation R&D efforts, including hardware validation, perception development, data collection, and early-stage autonomy prototyping.

-The platform is built on a drill automation mockup and intentionally designed to mirror real SDV constraints: distributed compute, heterogeneous sensors, nontrivial power systems, and field-deployable robustness.
-Rather than a one-off prototype, Tanki III was designed as a **repeatable architecture** that could evolve alongside future projects.
+The platform is built on a drill automation mockup and intentionally designed to mirror real SDV constraints: distributed compute, heterogeneous sensors, nontrivial power systems, and field-deployable robustness capable of being used and reconfigured for the groups's future projects.

 Role:
 **Adam Aufderheide** – End-to-end design, layout, and implementation of the mechanical and electrical systems, including sensor mounting, power distribution, compute integration, and custom PCB design.